Supporting the arts, community, and youth organisations in North-East Scotland

 - North East of Scotland Music School

-The Trust also awards an annual prize to a local NE art student at the RSA student exhibition in Edinburgh and is organising a drawing prize for secondary pupils in the former Grampian Region.
+The Trust also awards an annual prize to a local North-East Scotland art student at the Royal Scottish Academy student exhibition in Edinburgh and an art prize for secondary pupils in the former Grampian Region.

-The Trust really does make a significant difference, encouraging and supporting, in particular, the smaller groups who might otherwise struggle for funding.
+The Trust really does make a significant difference, particularly when encouraging and supporting smaller groups which might otherwise struggle for funding.
 This provides a fitting and lasting memorial to the work started by David and June Gordon.